We Help Home owners with Children, Protect and

 Anything else that is required e.g. Letters of Authority

-Note: It is our standard business practice to manage and oversee the authorization process.
-This removes the risk of HMRC or someone else challenging a well-thought-out and drafted plan because it hasn't been authorized properly.
+Note: It is our standard business practice to manage and oversee the authorisation process.
+This removes the risk of HMRC or someone else challenging a well-thought-out and drafted plan because it hasn't been authorised properly.

 Step 14 We will ensure all the necessary documents are countersigned by Professional Executors & Trustees if selected.